Dynamsoft/document-scanner-javascript/README.md

 ## Quick Start

-The following section explains how to quickly run a simple, single-page web application to scan **single page documents**.
-See the [**multi-page scanning guide**](#multi-page-scanning) to scan multi-page documents.
+This section shows you how to run a simple single-page web application for scanning **single-page documents**.
+For multi-page workflows, see the [**multi-page scanning guide**](#multi-page-scanning).

-To use the **Mobile Document Scanner**, first obtain its library files.
-You can acquire them from one of the following sources:
+To use **MDS**, start by obtaining the library files from one of the following sources:

 1. [**GitHub**](https://github.com/Dynamsoft/document-scanner-javascript) – contains the source files for the **MDS** SDK, which can be compiled into library files.
 2. [**npm**](https://www.npmjs.com/package/dynamsoft-document-scanner) – provides precompiled library files via npm for easier installation.
 3. [**CDN**](https://www.jsdelivr.com/package/npm/dynamsoft-document-scanner) – delivers precompiled library files through a CDN for quick and seamless integration.

-You can choose one of the following methods to set up a Hello World page:
+Choose one of the following approaches to set up a Hello World page:

 1. **Build from source** – download the source files from GitHub and compile the library files yourself.
 2. **Use precompiled scripts** – use the precompiled resource scripts from npm or the CDN for a quicker setup.
-3. **Self-host resources** - self-host both MDS and its dependencies on your web server.
+3. **Self-host resources** - host both MDS and its dependencies on your web server.

 ### Build from Source

-This method retrieves all **MDS** source files from its [GitHub Repository](https://github.com/Dynamsoft/document-scanner-javascript), compiles them into a distributable package, and then runs a _ready-made_ Hello World sample page included in the repository:
+This approach pulls the **MDS** source files from the [GitHub repository](https://github.com/Dynamsoft/document-scanner-javascript), compiles them into a distributable package, and then runs the _ready-made_ Hello World sample page included in the repository:

 1. Download **MDS** from [GitHub](https://github.com/Dynamsoft/document-scanner-javascript) as a compressed folder.